exis-io/Exis/java/droidRiffle/README.md

 });
 ```

+We took care of the implementation of lambdas, dont worry-- but Java 8 is required!
+[Download it here](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).

 ## Using Riffle

 Subscribe to an endpoint with a lambda.
 Note that you have to `Integer.class` to tell the system what kind of types you're expecting.